Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Are intronic enhancers different from enhancers outside the transcript.

-![boxplot: intronic vs. non intronic](figures/Boxplot_intronic_vs_non_intronic_enhancer.png) A two-sample t-test comparing Promoter and Enhancer regions showed a highly significant difference in mean ATAC signal (T = T-statistic: 69.853, p = 0.000e+00).
+![boxplot: intronic vs. non intronic](figures/Boxplot_intronic_vs_non_intronic_enhancer.png) A two-sample t-test comparing intonic enhancers and non-intronic enhancers showed a highly significant difference in mean ATAC signal (T = T-statistic: 69.853, p = 0.000e+00).
 These values show a strong distinction between the ATAC mean signal of the two region types.

 ## Do related cell types cluster together based on their ATAC signal?